Investing Investing Basics

 Meeting with a financial advisor even once can help you get a clearer understanding of how to grow your wealth.

-Meeting regularly can be even better, especially since you and your advisor can tweak your financial plans as you get older and your circumstances change.
+Meeting regularly can be even better, especially since you and your advisor can help you create a plan to get ahead financially as you get older and your circumstances change.

 Just make sure to avoid these nine mistakes while choosing a financial advisor.
 Otherwise, you could end up with the wrong one and missing your financial goals.